Rafisto/uni/3_semester_2024/akiso/lab/lista1/README.md

 Bhyve - is a hypervisor that runs on FreeBSD.
 It is a type-2 hypervisor that runs on top of an existing operating system.

 I run bhyve on a FreeBSD VM machine, therefore a few steps are required to set it up:
-- `VBoxManage modfyvm "freebsd" --nested-hw-virt on` - enable nested virtualization
+- `VBoxManage modifyvm "freebsd" --nested-hw-virt on` - enable nested virtualization
-- Turn on `VT-x` and enable nested paging.
+- Turn on `VT-x`, enable nested paging and `PAE`.

 This looks scary: